 60 Years in the Making

-With this goal in mind, it commissioned Zenit for the development of the FT-1 camera – an optical wonder designed to trace the accuracy of artillery fire.
+Following the war in 1948, the Soviet Union commissioned Zenit for the development of the FT-1 camera – an optical wonder designed to trace the accuracy of artillery fire.
 Using a 50mm lens and a huge 110mm film cartridge, it could trace a full 120 degrees of vision – thereby verifying both the launch and impact of a projectile.
 This technology was refined by the later FT-2 and FT-3 cameras – and ultimately adapted into the civilian-use Horizont.

 Moving on to 1989 – Zenit introduced the Horizon 202, featuring the same basic Horizon mechanics and principles, with its tooling and optics updated with the latest technology.
 Designed by P.A Tikhomirov and supported by Italian technical firms Manfrotto and Silverstri, this item was favoured by Lomographers approximately 10 years ago, and became the tool upon which we initially built our panoramic archive and business.